Mini Lady Liberty statue heads to US for July 4 celebrations

-PARIS (AP) — A replica of the Statue of Liberty, smaller but based on the original plaster cast of its big sister on Ellis Island, a gift from France, was given a sendoff Monday ahead of a trip to the United States where it will be displayed for Independence Day.
+PARIS (AP) — A replica of the Statue of Liberty, smaller but based on the original plaster cast of its big sister on Liberty Island, a gift from France, was given a sendoff Monday before a trip to the United States where it will be displayed for Independence Day.

 The nearly 3-meter-high (nearly 10-foot high) bronze will make a nine-day trip across the Atlantic Ocean later this month, sailing out aboard a container ship from the French port of Le Havre to Baltimore.
-It will then be transported to Ellis Island, arriving in time for July 4 celebrations.
+It will then be transported to the U.S., arriving in time for July 4 celebrations.

 The mini-Lady Liberty is then set to go on display in the gardens of the French Embassy in Washington D.C., arriving there in time for France’s Bastille Day celebration July 14.
 The statue will stay there for the next decade.

-Note: This story has been corrected to show that the Statue of Liberty is on Liberty Island, not Ellis Island.